-The Guignol (geen-yohl) Theatre is the main stage for the UK Department of Theatre.
-The 390-seat proscenium theatre includes a full scene shop, box office, and modern lighting.
+The Guignol (geen-yohl) Theatre is the main stage for the UK Department of Theatre & Dance.
+The 388-seat wheelchair accessible proscenium theatre includes a full scene shop, box office, and modern lighting.

 - Lighting board